TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 # NUKEDLSERVER=/path/to/clone/nuke-DL-server
 git clone https://github.com/TheFoundryVisionmongers/nuke-DL-server $NUKEDLSERVER
 ```
-Compile the Nuke node and make the DLClient.so plug-in library:
+In the [Plugins/Client/CMakeLists.txt](Plugins/Client/CMakeLists.txt), change the target_include_directories to the include folder of your Nuke version.
+Then compile the Nuke node and make the DLClient.so plug-in library:
 ```
 mkdir build && cd build
 cmake ..
 make
+sudo make install
 ```
 Update NUKE_PATH to point to the shared DLClient.so library:
 ```
-export NUKE_PATH=/path/to/lib/:$NUKE_PATH
+export NUKE_PATH=/path/to/build/lib/:$NUKE_PATH
 ```
 At that point, after opening Nuke and doing an "Update [All plugins]", the "DLClient" node should be available.
 If not verify that the NUKE_PATH is correctly set in this instance of Nuke (or simply export the NUKE_PATH in the ~/.bashrc)

-## Installing the Server
+## Installing the server

 ### Docker